viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 - The _/data_ directory MUST contain exactly one _mets.xml_ file.
 - The _/data_ directory MUST contain exactly one _/metadata_ directory.
 - The _/data_ directory MUST contain exactly one _/representations_ directory.
+- The _/data_ directory MAY contain exactly one _/documentation_ directory.
+- The _/data_ directory MAY contain exactly one _/schemas_ directory.

 **_Example_**